genestack/user-tutorials/source/tutorials/Microbiome_analysis/quality-control-of-raw-reads.rst

 almost all of them are of good quality (>30).
 We will improve the reads quality by running "Filter by Quality Scores" application.

+.. check why we have such a picture for 16srnaseq

 **Per base sequence content** plots show nucleotide frequencies for each base position in the reads.
 In a random library, there could be only a little difference between A, T, C, G nucleotides, and the lines representing them